Relative $K$-theory via 0-cycles in finite characteristic: End of the proof of thm:Main-0

-In this section, we shall prove Theorems~\ref{thm:Main-0} and ~\ref{thm:Main-1}.
-In combination with the results of the previous sections, the key lemma that remains to be proven for this purpose is \lemref{lem:Gen-commute}.
+We shall now complete the proof of \thmref{thm:Main-0} by proving its remaining part (4).
+After \S~\ref{sec:Proofs**}, the key lemma that remains to be proven for this purpose is \lemref{lem:Gen-commute}.
 We shall prove this in few steps.
 We let our ring $R$ and other notations be the same as in \S~\ref{sec:CCM-R*}.
 Since $R$ is a product of integral domains and our proofs for the case of integral domains directly generalize to products of such rings, we shall assume that $R$ is a regular semi-local integral domain.

-Hence the standing assumption of this section is that $R$ is a regular semi-local integral domain which is essentially of finite type over a field $k$ of characteristic $p > 2$.
+Hence the standing assumption of this section is that $R$ is a regular semi-local integral domain which is essentially of finite type over a field $k$ of characteristic $p > 0$.
 We let $F$ denote the fraction field of $R$.
-Recall from \corref{cor:Milnor-Quillen-map} that we have a well defined map $\psi_R: \{\wh{K}^M_*(R_m) \}_m \to \{K_*(R_m)\}_m$.
+Recall from \corref{cor:Milnor-Quillen-map} that we have a well-defined map $\psi_R: \{\wh{K}^M_*(R_m) \}_m \to \{K_*(R_m)\}_m$.
 If $R$ is a field, then this map is induced by the canonical map $\psi_{R_m} \colon \wh{K}^M_*(R_m) \to K_*(R_m)$ from Milnor to Quillen $K$-theory.